usman2x/kafka-practice/README.md

 2. **Describe a specific topic:**

    ```
+   # Provides detailed information about a specific topic, including partitions, replicas, and leader brokers.

    kafka-topics.sh --describe --bootstrap-server localhost:9092 --topic <topic-name>
    ```

 3. **Create a topic with multiple partitions:**

    ```
+   # Creates a new topic with multiple partitions and a specified replication factor.
+   # Creating a topic for testing partitioning and parallel processing.

    kafka-topics.sh --create --bootstrap-server localhost:9092 --topic multi-partition-topic --partitions 3 --replication-factor 1
    ```